 We’re sorry to hear that you weren’t satisfied.
 Please direct message us with your contact information.
 We’ll do everything in our power to make it right.

 Once you’ve made it right, go back to the original forum and post a statement saying you hope that they are satisfied with the solution.
 Look forward to having them as a customer again.

 If their review is forever on the internet, so is your responsibility.

 Supersede - If there has been negative content posted about your business, you need to try to push it aside with positive content.
 This means that you should be looking at posting press releases, blogs, and favorable reviews.

 If you can’t get organic reviews, solicit reviews from happy customers.
 There are always some who are willing to work with you.
 Also, you can hire a writer to create content that shows your business in a favorable light.
 It shouldn't just be a lot of “we’re awesome!”
 It can be helpful, informative articles that show your business as a caring and interesting organization.

 Tweet, Post, Repeat - Get on social media.
 Your social media pages are a great place to put your information and share your culture.
 You can meet and speak to your target audience through social media.
 The strength of social media is the fact that you can speak for yourself, without any filters or editors.

 If your professional reputation has been damaged, you’ll want help putting it right.
 Getting your business’s reputation back to good is time-consuming.
-Unless you have a lot of time, it will be less expensive and faster to simply have New Reputation to take care of it.
+Unless you have a lot of time, it will be less expensive and faster to simply hire a reputation management company.
 Our team of pros knows how to get bad information removed, how to push down negative information, and how to create tons of positive, new postings.

 At NewReputation, we’re passionate about businesses, people and brands being represented fairly online.
 Every day we see the high-level damage that bad press, negative reviews, social media chatter, etc. do to brands, businesses and people all over the globe.
 We devote time and resources into developing the best strategy for our customers to improve their online reputation.